vicchi/wp-biographia/readme.txt

 * First version of WP Biographia released

 == Upgrade Notice ==
+= 3.3.2 =
+This version now supports changes in category behaviour introduced in WordPress v3.7 and which meant every post was considered to be excluded by category.

 = 3.3.1 =
 This version ensures the minified versions of the plugin's CSS/JS files are loaded if in a production environment and supports WordPress v3.5.